veyrich/rdkit-bq/demo/mw/README.md

 - Create a BiqQuery connection
 - Grant access to the Cloud Run service
 - Create a remote function in BQ
+- Test the newly deployed function

-Note that the instructions below only focus on the core deployment steps and omit some of the additional steps related to creating a Artifact Registry repository, enabling of APIs etc.
+Note that the instructions below only focus on the core deployment steps and omit some of the additional steps related to creating an Artifact Registry repository, enabling of APIs etc.

 ## Build and deploy the Cloud Run service